Comaster schlegelii: Biology

 Like other feather stars, the variable bushy feather star is a suspension feeder and spreads out its arms and pinnules to feed.
-Plankton or other organic particles that drift past are caught by tube feet on the pinnules and passed to the mouth down cilliated grooves.
+Plankton or other organic particles that drift past are caught by tube feet on the pinnules and passed to the mouth down ciliated grooves.

 Feather stars are dioecious, each individual being either male or female.
 The gametes are produced in specialised pinnules on the arms and fertilisation is external.
 The larvae drift with the plankton and pass through several developmental stages before settling on the seabed and anchoring themselves with a stalk.
 After metamorphosis the stalk remains intact at first but later breaks and the juvenile feather star can move around independently.

 The variable bushy feather star is sometimes sold for display in reef aquaria, however it is not easy to meet its food requirements and most aquarium specimens sooner or later die of starvation.
 It can be fed with brine shrimp larvae, copepods and diatoms after turning off the particulate filter on the tank.